Enterprise Social Networking Introduction:

 - Activity Steams provide segregated categories of information that a reader can subscribe to.
 One employee may be interested in document and event activities of a peer but not care about status updates, tasks, or activities associated with specific projects.

-This is just the beginning of the benefits of Pull environment based on microblogging and activity streams.
+This is just the beginning of the benefits of using pull environment based microblogging and activity streams to replace email.
 An enterprise social networking product is about creating an open, vibrant network of information sharing.
 It is about:

-- Providing access to the people, knowledge and resources when needed.
+- Providing people, knowledge and resources when needed.

 - Enabling and increasing the rate of discovery of people, knowledge and resources that support the goals of the individual and the organization.